jaspersong/Project_CS-4500/report/doc.md

 - Create unit tests for the dataframe's array of arrays
 - Get the network code to run within Docker
 - Make use of templates for similar classes and methods
-- Connect multiple local KV-Stores to support communicating to each other over the network
 - Update the schema field in the dataframe to not be a pointer
 - Minimize copying strings when going when adding them to dataframes
-- Get Linux app to work over network (seems to be freezing at some point)
-- Move the distributed dataframe code out of the key-value store/application layer and into a new interface called the DistributedDataframe